-Our protection extends to making sure that all our products are safe for customers.
-We have robust steps during our product development to make sure we avoid all health and safety risks.
-All our products are tested and CE marked, and all our batteries and power connectors are certified according to the Ecodesign Requirements for Energy-Related Products Directive (ERP 2009/125/CE).
-Our ZerovisionTM product is subject to the same requirements, with additional certification under the Pyrotechnic Articles Directive (2013/29/EU).
-Full product safety information is included with our products, and the corresponding Declarations of Conformity are published on our website.
+Our protection extends to making sure that all The products our customers interact with, such as key fobs and wristbands, are subject to additional our products are safe for customers.
+We have robust steps during our product development testing on top of what is required under the to make sure we avoid all health and safety aforementioned regulations to ensure they are safe, including testing of chemical resistance, risks.
+All our products are tested and CE marked, abrasive wear, thermal stability, UV resistance, and and all our batteries and power connectors are certified according to the Ecodesign thermal shock and mechanical resistance.
+We also Requirements for Energy-Related Products perform nickel and other allergy tests on devices Directive (ERP 2009/125/CE).
+Our ZerovisionTM that come into contact with human skin. product is subject to the same requirements, with additional certification under the We have not recorded any significant health and safety incidents involving our customers' Pyrotechnic Articles Directive (2013/29/EU).
+Full product safety information is included with our interactions with our products.
+We have never products, and the corresponding Declarations of had to recall any of our products from the field Conformity are published on our website. due to health or safety issues.